Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Monsters are real, and ghosts are real too.
-They live inside us, and sometimes, they win.
+> If you are not living each day with excitement, energy, and passion, then you are not living true to your life purpose.

 <!-- QUOTE_END -->